DSCxUQ/notes/1-CLI.md

 ## Text Matching & Wildcards

-After a while of using commands, it can get frustrating to constantly type out file names, especially if you want to apply a command en mass.
+After a while of using commands, it can get frustrating to constantly type out file names, especially if you want to apply a command *en masse*.
 In comes pattern matching!

 ![patternMatching](images/lecture1/pattern.png)